tannerntannern/budgeteer/README.md

 | `consumesAsMuchAsPossible()` | Consumes any remaining resources from the supplying node |

 ## Balancing the Network
-The 4th and final function exported by budgeteer is `solve()`, which takes the nodes created by the `supply`, `consumer`, and `pipe` functions, along with all the relationships established between them, and calculates the resulting balances and transfers.
+To resolve the network use `solve()`, which takes the nodes created by the `supply`, `consumer`, and `pipe` functions, along with all the relationships established between them, and calculates the resulting balances and transfers.

 `solve()` is called without arguments.
 If the network can't be balanced, it will throw an error.
 Otherwise, it will return an object with three data structures: